volosoft/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation**:

 The endpoint `/setting-management/` requires permission to be visited and can only be accessed via authorized users.
-It is the setting page to configure the application settings including
+It is the setting page to configure the application settings including the *default localization language*, *timezone*, *layout type*, *password settings* and more...

 ### Incorrect Session Handling – Insufficient Session Termination [Risk: Low]  - Positive